 The 2013 Anaconda Sports MAAC Coach of the Year, Bill Lajeunesse has led the Siena Softball program to unprecedented heights during his first five seasons at the helm.
 The winningest coach in program history, Lajeunesse has achieved four of the five highest single-season win totals in program history and led the Saints to their first MAAC Co-Regular Season Championship in 2013.
 In 2015 the Saints won 20+ games for the fifth consecutive season after winning 20 games only once in the prior 35

-He became the winningest coach in program history last season and his 41 MAAC victories are also the most of any Siena Softball coach.
+He became the winningest coach in program history in 2014 and his 54 MAAC victories are also the most of any Siena Softball coach.
 Last season he won his 100th career game as head coach in a 4-2 victory over Sacred Heart

 Lajeunesse guided the Saints to program records of 29 wins and 13 MAAC victories in 2014.
 Siena's 29-26 overall record marked the program's first winning season since 1988.
 Additionally, Lajeunesse steered the Saints to just the program's second MAAC Tournament victory.